Hiking Colombia’s most epic trails: Grab your walking boots for these 11 hikes

 While the track itself is rough, the thing that makes this part of hiking Colombia special is the views of the Cauca Valley – famously dubbed the ‘greenest valley in the world’ – and the town of Jericó itself that you get from the top.
 On a clear day, you can see all the way out to the Pico de la Tusa mountains.

 Because of the altitude, the mountain is often shrouded in thick clouds, limiting visibility.
 But this is part of the magic of hiking Colombia’s Andean region!
 Oftentimes, you’ll find one side of the valley submerged in a dense fog while the opposite side is crystal clear.

 The trail starts from Jericó’s main square and an ascent up 80 concrete steps.
 From there, you follow Carrera 6 to the stone path, and when you see the wooden bridge, take a left to follow the dirt trail.
 The terrain is quite steep and uneven in sections so it’s only recommended to do this hike if you have a medium level of fitness and good mobility (coming back down is very hard on the knees).

-Because a good portion of the trail is soft dirt, it’s not recommended to try this hike after heavy rainfall.
+Because a good portion of the trail is soft dirt, it’s not recommended to try this favourite of Colombia hiking after heavy rainfall.
 Landslides are common and it can be dangerous when muddy.
 Also be wary of getting lost in the thick brush.
 There are multiple pathways, but it’s recommended to go back down the way you came.
 For peace of mind, you can use the marked trail on Wikiloc for navigation.

 While it’s particularly nice to be at the top for sunset, you should be very cautious about descending the mountain in the dark.
 A flashlight and/or headlamp/chestlamp is essential, as are good walking shoes, trekking poles if you use them, plenty of drinking water and snacks.